csswizardry/csswizardry.github.com/_posts/2023-07-01-in-defence-of-domcontentloaded.md

      // Do something
    });
    ```
-   * This is separate to deferred JavaScript and runs after our
+   * This is separate to `defer`red JavaScript and runs after our
      `DOMContentLoaded` event—if we are running a nontrivial amount of code at
      `DOMContentLoaded`, we’re also interested in this milestone.
 That’s not in
      the scope of this article, though, so we probably won’t come back to that